Entry and Exit

 The Republic of Korea (ROK) has suspended visa-free entry and visa-waiver programmes for 90 countries, including Singapore.
 Exceptions are granted for specific travellers such as diplomatic, official and service passport holders, flight attendants, seamen, APEC business travellers, ROK short-term employment (C-4) visa holders, ROK long-term visa holders (issued before 5 April 2020) and those already in the ROK.
-For prevailing entry and visa requirements into the ROK, please refer to the Embassy of the Republic of Korea website.
+For prevailing entry and visa requirements into the ROK, please refer to the following websites:

 - Embassy of the Republic of Korea in Singapore